prushton2/bython/README.md

 To run a Bython program, simply type

 ```
-$ bython source.by arg1 arg2 ...
+$ python -m bython-prushton source.by
 ```

-to run `source.by` with arg1, arg2, ... as command line arguments.
+to run `source.by`.
 If you want more details on how to run Bython files (flags, etc), type

 ```
-$ bython -h
+$ python -m bython-prushton -h
 ```

 To transpile an entire directory, run bython with the `-o` to specify the output directory, and `-e` to specify the entry point.

 ```
-$ bython -o dist -e main.py src
+$ python -m bython-prushton -o dist -e main.py src
 ```

-To transpile without running, use the `-c` argument to specify compile without running.
-Using this with the `-e` argument does not work.
+To transpile without running, omit the `-e` argument.
 You can also include `-t` to translate lowercase booleans to uppercase and null to None

 ```
-$ bython -o dist -c -t src
+$ python -m bython-prushton -o dist -t src
 ```

 ## Contributing